 Around the Web:

-Please see the Curtis Brown website for contact and query information.
+Please see the Bradford Literary Agency website for contact and query information.

 Have any experience with this agent?
 See something that needs updating?
 Please leave a comment or e-mail me at agentspotlight(at)gmail(dot)com

 Note: These agent profiles presently focus on agents who accept children's literature.
 They are not interviews.
 Please take the time to verify anything you might use here before querying an agent.
 The information found herein is subject to change.